 “[R]emain in America to peer deeper into the heart of American life."—Thomas Eakins

 Summertime is vacation time, time for a break.
 This month EDSITEment features lesson plans and websites that focus on American leisure, past and present.
-As middle-class Americans gained leisure time in the late 1800s, sports like baseball, bicycling, and sculling became popular in the U.S. One of the most well-known images of such an activity, Thomas Eakins’ John Biglin in a Single Scull (11-A), is part of the Picturing America Web gallery.
+As middle-class Americans gained leisure time in the late 1800s, sports like baseball, bicycling, and sculling became popular in the U.S. One of the most well-known images of such an activity, Thomas Eakins’ John Biglin in a Single Scull (11-A), is part of Picturing America.
 The accompanying Teachers Resource Book has background information and art observation activities.
 As part of this July feature, we are including a lesson based on Eakins's painting as well as primary sources about late 19th-century leisure activities.

 EDSITEment’s lesson plan Having Fun: Leisure and Entertainment at the Turn of the Twentieth Century invites students to explore how innovations in culture and technology influenced the development of America’s leisure industry ca. 1900.
 Students may learn about composition from another one of Eakins’ paintings of sculling in EDSITEment’s lesson plan, Repeat After Me: Repetition in the Visual Arts.
 This lesson is part of a three-lesson unit on pictorial composition.
 Using the Launchpad students may access Thomas Eakins's The Champion Single Sculls and a line drawing of it.